RINN UNITED METHODIST CHURCH

 Methodists believe that God created all things and loves creation very much.
 We believe God was incarnate and revealed uniquely through Jesus Christ, who continues to be active in our lives through the Holy Spirit.
 We believe we are saved through faith in Christ, which motivates us to pursue holiness of heart and life, individually and within our community.

 We claim the Bible as our primary authority.
-It is the greatest story in all the universe and history, but we believe we can be flexible in interpreting for our time and context.
+It is the greatest story in all the universe and history.
+Yet, we believe in interpreting for our time and context.
 Specifically, we view it using the other three lenses of the “Wesleyan Quadrilateral” (tradition, reason and experience), which help us affirm its narrative or translate it for our world today.
 Finally, we believe diversity is a good thing and that we can learn from one another.
 In essential matters of faith we strive for unity, in matters of opinion we extend liberty, and in everything we endeavor to love as God loved us.

 If you would like to know more about our denomination, its history and its local conference organizations, we advise the following Websites.
 You can also chat with Pastor Bryson.
 He took classes on this stuff and would love to make the time and effort he spent worthwhile!